Alcohol and the Adolescent Brain

 Drinking Levels Defined

-Binge Drinking: The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines binge drinking as a pattern of drinking alcohol that brings blood alcohol concentration (BAC) to 0.08%—or 0.08 grams of alcohol per deciliter—or more.
-This typically happens if a woman has four or more drinks, or a man has five or more drinks, within about two hours.
-However, research shows that fewer drinks in the same time frame are necessary to reach the same BAC in adolescents (compared to adults): only three drinks for adolescent females and three to five drinks for adolescent males, depending on their age and size.12
+Binge Drinking: The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines binge drinking as a pattern of drinking alcohol that brings blood alcohol concentration (BAC) to 0.08%—or 0.08 grams of alcohol per deciliter—or higher.
+For a typical adult, this pattern corresponds to consuming five or more drinks (male), or four or more drinks (female), in about two hours.
+However, research shows that fewer drinks in the same time frame are necessary to reach the same BAC in adolescents (compared to adults): only three drinks for adolescent females and three to five drinks for adolescent males, depending on their age and size.12 In the United States, a "standard drink" is defined as any beverage containing 0.6 fl oz or 14 grams or pure alcohol.

 Heavy Drinking: NIAAA defines heavy drinking for men as five or more drinks on any day or 15 or more in a week and for women four or more drinks a day or eight or more per week.